 Counterproductive United Nations and United States Pressures

 Severe United States-driven United Nations (UN) sanctions have been placed on North Korea 5 times in the last 10 years since its first nuclear test in 2006 (ibid).
-While causing much deprivation for North Korea’s people, they have had nil deterrence effect on nuclear tests while deepening the regime’s paranoia and power.
+While causing much deprivation for North Korea’s people, they have had nil deterrence effect on nuclear tests while deepening the regime’s sense of threat and further entrenching its power.

 The United States itself has also applied a policy of continual military threats while branding the regime part of an “axis of evil” and a rogue or pariah state.
 The United States also refuses to negotiate positively until North Korea “give(s) up its nuclear weapons program first” (“Nuclear test offer unlikely to succeed”, The Christchurch Press, 25/4/16).